Movies & EntertainmentUniversal Studios

 A Risk of Breaking the Spell

-The parks weren’t just inspired by the films—they recreated them.
+The parks weren’t just inspired by the films.
+Instead, the Wizarding World of Harry Potter recreates sites from the franchise.
 Diagon Alley is a near-replica of the movie set.
-The Hogwarts castle ride features film actors.
+Harry Potter and the Forbidden Journey, set within Hogwarts Castle, features the original actors.
 Even the food and merchandise are lifted directly from the cinematic universe.
 That consistency has been the key to its success.
 Change too much, and you risk breaking the illusion.

 diagon alley dragon breathing fire, universal studios orlando